kunal768/bitespeed/readme.md

 <!-- Code for [Bitespeed challenge](https://www.notion.so/bitespeed/Bitespeed-Backend-Task-Identity-Reconciliation-53392ab01fe149fab989422300423199) -->

-Linking different orders made with different contact information to the same person.
+Linking multiple contact informations to the same person using primary and secondary contacts

 # To Build